Comprehensive Care For Women With Gynecologic Cancer

 in peer reviewed medical journals as well as several review articles and book chapters.

-Dr. Cardosi is board certified by the American Board of Obstetrics and Gynecology in both Ob/Gyn & Gynecologic Oncology and is currently a member of Alpha Omega Alpha Medical Honor Society, the American College of Obstetricians and Gynecologists, the Society of Gynecologic Oncology, the American Society of Clinical Oncologists and additional local medical societies.
+Dr. Cardosi is board certified by the American Board of Obstetrics and Gynecology in Ob/Gyn and Gynecologic Oncology with a Focused Practice Designation in Minimally Invasive Gynecologic Surgery.
+He is currently a member of Alpha Omega Alpha Medical Honor Society, the American College of Obstetricians and Gynecologists, the Society of Gynecologic Oncology, the American Society of Clinical Oncologists and additional local medical societies.

 Your Needs Are Our Priorities